Varnasri/E-commerce-Sales-Analysis/README.md

 - Using Line chart is prefer whenever the time or periods comes to discussion `

 ### Analysis 4: Give me a range of how much revenue can be generated in a day (Q.4)
-Query Description: This query categorizes orders as high, medium, or low based on predefined total amount ranges.
+**Query Description**: This query categorizes orders as high, medium, or low based on predefined total amount ranges.

 **Key Findings**:
 - On a day the range of amount can be expected is between Several orders fall into the "High" and "Medium" categories, indicating substantial sales.